OxHainan/cloak-docs/docs/source/started/quick-start.rst

     await new Promise(resolve => setTimeout(resolve, 3000));
     web3.cloak.getMultiPartyTransaction({id: mpt_id}).then(console.log).catch(console.log)

-After send a CT/MPT transaction to cloak network, it will return a MPT ID, you can use that id check the transaction status, wait 3 second seem stupid, it did, so we will provide a function that loops to get status until MPT finished later.
+After sending a CT/MPT transaction to Cloak network, it will return an MPT ID, you can use that id to check the transaction status, wait 3 seconds seem stupid, it did, so we will provide a function that loops to get status until MPT finished later.

-send multi party transfer
+Multi Party Transfer
 **************************
-This code show how to propose a MPT and how to participate that MPT:
+This code shows how to propose an MPT and how to participate that MPT:

 .. code::